 The Sonos One, the first Sonos smart speaker, was launched amidst a mass of brand new clever speakers, as Apple, Amazon, Google and more, all got in one the AI action.

-These are all speakers made by companies that are smart, but not first and foremost experts in audio.
-That’s why for hi-fi fans, the current trend for audio companies licensing smart technology is much more interesting.
+But these were all speakers made by companies that are smart, but not first and foremost experts in audio.
+That’s why for hi-fi fans, the more recent trend for audio companies licensing smart technology is much more interesting.

 In shape and size, the One looks are practically identical to the Play:1.
 The only significant aesthetic departure is the replacement of the Play:1’s grey wraparound grille with a black or white grille, depending on the colour of speaker you’ve chosen.

 Overall, the One blends into its surroundings even more effectively than its predecessor.

 Things have changed on the top plate, where the three buttons of the Play:1 have been replaced by a touch-sensitive panel decorated with a circle of tiny, white LEDs and symbols.

 These represent play/pause, the microphone and Sonos’ now-familiar context-sensitive actions, while the white LEDs illustrate when Alexa is switched on.

 Sonos is keen to point out that switching Alexa off is a matter of tapping the microphone symbol, and your total privacy is represented by the lights being off altogether.

 Unlike the Play:1, the One also gets a dedicated Pairing button, just above the ethernet socket.

 You no longer need to have one of your Sonos units wired into your router, although we’d still recommend using cables for the most stable and reliable connection.
 Sonos’ wireless network is one of the best around, so you are unlikely to encounter too many issues with the wi-fi route.